JakeSteam/blog-programming/_posts/2019-12-18-retrieving-forgotten-environment-variables-from-travis-ci.md

     - Travis
 ---

-When using a CI server, you’ll often need a way to use highly sensitive strings (e.g. signing keys, API keys, passwords), whilst minimising who has access to them.
+When using a CI server, you'll often need a way to use highly sensitive strings (e.g. signing keys, API keys, passwords), whilst minimising who has access to them.
 Travis CI solves this using [encrypted environment variables](https://docs.travis-ci.com/user/environment-variables/#Encrypted-Variables), encrypting your variables using a private key only Travis has access to.
 These encrypted values are then stored in your `.travis.yml`.

 This means nobody sees your plaintext string except Travis, and it is never sent between servers.
 The downside of this? **If you lose the secret string, only Travis knows what it is!**

-When transitioning from APKs to app bundles recently (article soon!), I discovered our keystore’s password wasn’t stored anywhere besides Travis.
+When transitioning from APKs to app bundles recently (article soon!), I discovered our keystore's password wasn't stored anywhere besides Travis.
 The entire app being dependent on our CI staying up scared me!
 As such, I decided to extract the plaintext value to store in the same secure area as other company passwords.

-Since Travis (correctly) tries very hard to stop you getting these variables back out, you’ll need to take a roundabout approach.
-I also didn’t want our password ever being displayed in the logs, or sent over the internet in plaintext.
+Since Travis (correctly) tries very hard to stop you getting these variables back out, you'll need to take a roundabout approach.
+I also didn't want our password ever being displayed in the logs, or sent over the internet in plaintext.

 ## The plan